trakkamartin/traceysprojects/README.md

 * Who are the founders of the company?

-Founded in 2016 in Sydney by Jason Wilby and Jonathan Buck (https://beopen.com/about-us/company)
+Open Insurance was founded in 2016 in Sydney by Jason Wilby and Jonathan Buck (https://beopen.com/about-us/company)

 * How did the idea for the company (or project) come about?